sutta » an » an8 » Aṅguttara Nikāya 8.63

 Yato kho te, bhikkhu, ayaṁ samādhi evaṁ bhāvito hoti bahulīkato, tato tvaṁ, bhikkhu, imaṁ samādhiṁ savitakkasavicārampi bhāveyyāsi, avitakkavicāramattampi bhāveyyāsi, avitakkaavicārampi bhāveyyāsi, sappītikampi bhāveyyāsi, nippītikampi bhāveyyāsi, sātasahagatampi bhāveyyāsi, upekkhāsahagatampi bhāveyyāsi.

-When this immersion is well developed and cultivated in this way, you should develop it while placing the mind and keeping it connected.
-You should develop it without placing the mind, but just keeping it connected.
+When this immersion is developed and cultivated in this way, you should develop it while placing the mind and keeping it connected.
+You should develop it without placing the mind, merely keeping it connected.
 You should develop it without placing the mind or keeping it connected.
 You should develop it with rapture.
 You should develop it without rapture.
 You should develop it with pleasure.
 You should develop it with equanimity.

 Yato kho te, bhikkhu, ayaṁ samādhi evaṁ bhāvito hoti subhāvito, tato tvaṁ, bhikkhu, yena yeneva gagghasi phāsuṁyeva gagghasi, yattha yattha ṭhassasi phāsuṁyeva ṭhassasi, yattha yattha nisīdissasi phāsuṁyeva nisīdissasi, yattha yattha seyyaṁ kappessasi phāsuṁyeva seyyaṁ kappessasī”ti.

-When this immersion is well developed and cultivated in this way, wherever you walk, you’ll walk comfortably.
+When this immersion is well developed in this way, wherever you walk, you’ll walk comfortably.
 Wherever you stand, you’ll stand comfortably.
 Wherever you sit, you’ll sit comfortably.
 Wherever you lie down, you’ll lie down comfortably.”

 Atha kho so bhikkhu bhagavatā iminā ovādena ovadito uṭṭhāyāsanā bhagavantaṁ abhivādetvā padakkhiṇaṁ katvā pakkāmi.